Short Manaslu Circuit Trekking -15 Days

 Max.
 Altitude: 1350m/4429.134ftMeal: BreakfastAccommodation: Hotel

 After some healthy breakfast early in the morning, we’ll set off from Kathmandu to Dhading Besi via public vehicle on a paved highway.
 The continuous drive leads to a rock-strewn and bumpy path, which eventually arrives at Jyamire and then prolongs to Machhakhola (930m): the organic village of Nepal.
-Along the way, we’ll get glimpses of picturesque countryside embracing verdant valleys, terraces, paddy fields, raging river and green hills.
+Along the way, we’ll get glimpses of picturesque countryside embracing verdant valleys, terraces, paddy fields, raging rivers, and green hills.
 You’ll also observe rustic villages settled alongside the highway and catch sight of the traditional way of life.

 Max.
 Altitude: 930m/3051.18ftMeal: Breakfast, Lunch and DinnerAccommodation: Lodge

 Starting from Machhe Khola, the trek to Jagat (1340m) begins on the most favorable day of the journey.
 The distance to be covered is 23 km, which takes approximately 6 to 7 hours of walking.
 Departing from Machhakhola, we will embark on our trekking expedition.
 We will follow the winding mountain path that ascends uphill along the Budhi Gandaki River.
 With a few ups and downs, the trail gradually leads us across the Tharo Khola and eventually reaches Khorlabesi.
 After encountering some more undulations, we will arrive at Tatopani and then ascend over another ridge to cross the Budhi Gandaki via a suspension bridge.
 Along the trail, we will come across a wide and well-constructed staircase.
 Continuing forward over another ridge, we will reach Doban.
-From there, we will navigate through the challenging trail beyond Dobhan Khola, Duman, Yaru Khola, and finally arrive at Tharo Bharyang.
+From there, we will navigate through the challenging trail beyond Dobhan Khola, Duman, and Yaru Khola, and finally arrive at Tharo Bharyang.
 As we cross to the west bank of the Budhi Gandaki, we will ascend uphill and continue alongside the river until we reach Jagat (1,340m).

 Max.
 Altitude: 1340m/4396ftMeal: Breakfast, Lunch and DinnerAccommodation: Lodge